jgreener64/jgreener64.github.io/README.md

 - Eight-week placement at the University of São Paulo (summer 2013) on virtual screening to re-purpose existing drugs.
 - Eight-week placement at Imperial College London (summer 2011) on computational modelling of ionic liquids.
 - Lead web developer in the AllwriteUCAS project that gives applicants to university the skills to write an effective personal statement (website under development).
 - Proficient in Python, Julia and UNIX.
-Some experience with C++, C#, Java, JavaScript, SQL and HTML/CSS.
+Some experience with C++, C#, R, Java, JavaScript, SQL and HTML/CSS.

+# Contact

+Email: joe.greener13 at imperial.ac.uk